entrusc/Pi-OLED/README.md

 how to build?
 =============

 The entire project is build with maven.
-Just clone the master branch, open the directory in NetBeans and hit run.
-Or if you prefer the command line:
+Just clone the master branch, change to the directory and run maven like this:

     mvn install

-should build everything correctly.
+This should build everything correctly.